Genetic engineering

 Genetic engineering, also called genetic modification or genetic manipulation, is the modification and manipulation of an organism's genes using technology.
 It is a set of technologies used to change the genetic makeup of cells, including the transfer of genes within and across species boundaries to produce improved or novel organisms.
 New DNA is obtained by either isolating and copying the genetic material of interest using recombinant DNA methods or by artificially synthesising the DNA.
 A construct is usually created and used to insert this DNA into the host organism.
-The first recombinant DNA molecule was made by Paul Berg in 1972 by combining DNA from the monkey virus SV40 with the lambda virus.
+The first recombinant DNA molecule was designed by Paul Berg in 1972 by combining DNA from the monkey virus SV40 with the lambda virus.
 As well as inserting genes, the process can be used to remove, or "knock out", genes.
 The new DNA can either be inserted randomly or targeted to a specific part of the genome.

-An organism that is generated through genetic engineering is considered to be genetically modified (GM) and the resulting entity is a genetically modified organism (GMO).
+An organism that is generated through genetic engineering is considered to be genetically modified (GM), and the resulting entity is a genetically modified organism (GMO).
 The first GMO was a bacterium generated by Herbert Boyer and Stanley Cohen in 1973.
 Rudolf Jaenisch created the first GM animal when he inserted foreign DNA into a mouse in 1974.
-The first company to focus on genetic engineering, Genentech, was founded in 1976 and started the production of human proteins.
-Genetically engineered human insulin was produced in 1978 and insulin-producing bacteria were commercialised in 1982.
+The first company to focus on genetic engineering, Genentech, was founded in 1976 and began the production of human proteins.
+Genetically engineered human insulin was produced in 1978, and insulin-producing bacteria were commercialised in 1982.
 Genetically modified food has been sold since 1994, with the release of the Flavr Savr tomato.
 The Flavr Savr was engineered to have a longer shelf life, but most current GM crops are modified to increase resistance to insects and herbicides.
 GloFish, the first GMO designed as a pet, was sold in the United States in December 2003.
-In 2016 salmon modified with a growth hormone were sold.
+In 2016, salmon modified with a growth hormone were sold.